Why is learning about depression and anxiety important, especially for older people?

 ‘beyond maturityblues’ sessions help increase knowledge about depression and encourage people to seek advice and support.
 They also aim to decrease the stigma around depression and anxiety and explain to people that it is not a normal part of ageing.

 - Sessions run for up to one hour.

-- A trained Peer Educator leads participants through an interactive session about depression encouraging feedback and questions.
+- A trained Peer Educator leads participants through an interactive session about depression and anxiety encouraging feedback and questions.

 - Participants receive handouts to take home to read at their leisure and to tell others about information and resources covered in the session.

 - Our Peer Educators know how to make the sessions interesting and know how to empower older people to feel comfortable and confident in finding out more about depression.